sourcegraph/sourcegraph-public-snapshot/doc/admin/install/kubernetes/configure.md

-1. Apply setting to all using `kubectl apply -f .`
+1. Apply setting to all using `kubectl apply --prune -l deploy=sourcegraph -f generated-cluster --recursive`

 1. Run `kubectl get pods -A` to check for the namespaces and their status --it should now be up and running 🎉